Budapest, pronounced Budapescht, consists of two cities, hilly Buda in the west, and flat Pest in the south. The city structure is similar to Prague.

 And then before crossing over to the Pest side, take a bus to Citadella for a few more views of the city.

 Start the day with St. Stephen’s Basilica.
 There is a hand of Stephen, the first king of Hungary, inside.
 It is illegal to construct a building taller than this in Budapest.
-The Hungary Parliament building is exactly the same height.
+The Hungary Parliament building is precisely the same height.

 Note that Budapest is famous for the thermal baths as well.
 I felt that they are glorified hot water pools with high prices and decided to skip them.